Back

 2. Keep “Pulse” checked.

-3. Change the duration from 0 to a valid time (e.g., 1 second or more).
+3. Set the duration to a valid time (e.g., 1 second or more).

-Note: With this setting, the value will return to its initial state (0) automatically after the defined duration.
+Note: The value will automatically return to its initial state (0) after the specified duration.